MapSurferNET/MapSurfer.NET-Docs/faq.md

 >%!INFO!% <strong id="PreviousBuilds">Are the builds of previous releases still available somewhere?</strong>

 Yes, although they are not officially supported.
 The builds of previous releases for different platforms is given on [this page](/releases).

+>%!INFO!% <strong id="GDALInstall"> [Do I need to install GDAL to run MapSurfer.NET?</strong>

+In general, you don't have to.
+GDAL is only needed to work with [GDAL](usermanual/datasources/raster/gdal.md) and [DEM](usermanual/datasources/raster/dem.md) data sources.

 >%!INFO!% <strong id="WhichVersion">Which version should I use?</strong>